 Scotland’s weather

 The weather in Scotland is something that a lot of people ask about.
 My first visit to Scotland was at the end of February, and my second visit was in mid September.
 I’ll admit, I was quite nervous leading up to my February trip.
 I was told that it would be wet and cold with constant rain.
 I’m happy to say that wasn’t the case.
-It barely rained and we saw the sun each day, with temperatures in the mid-40s.
+We had good weather, it barely rained and we saw the sun each day, with temperatures in the mid-40s.
 We even felt hot sometimes while walking in the bright sun!

-It’s important to remember that the weather in Scotland is unpredictable.
+It’s important to remember that even at the best time of year, the weather in Scotland is unpredictable.
 It’s best to wear layers (regardless of the month you visit) and always have a jacket and umbrella nearby.
 It also gets very windy near the coast.
 I highly recommend a lightweight water repellent jacket, like this one or this one that are classics and will last forever.
 You’ll also look chic and really fit in!

 Scotland is an easy destination to travel to.
-Direct flights are offered from over 32 countries, and it’s only 75 minutes from London and 110 minutes from Paris.
+Direct flights are offered from over 32 countries, and it’s a 75 minute flight from London and 110 minutes from Paris.
 I flew direct from Stewart International Airport, which is located outside of New York City, to Edinburgh on Norwegian.
 Unfortunately as of April 2021 this route is no longer running, but flights are easy to find from most large airports.

 Cheval Old Town Chambers